-Flooding is a natural event and no drainage or flood protection system can give absolute protection.
-Flooding occurs in different ways such as heavy rainfall causing rivers and streams to fill beyond capacity and with nowhere else to go the floodwaters spread into the surrounding land.
+Flooding is a natural event, and no drainage or flood protection system can give absolute protection.
+Flooding occurs in different ways, such as heavy rainfall, causing rivers and streams to fill beyond capacity, and with nowhere else to go the floodwaters spread into the surrounding land.

 Flash flooding can occur when thunderstorms or heavy rain falls over a short period of time, the ground cannot absorb this amount of water quickly enough, drainage systems are overwhelmed and flooding occurs.
-This flooding is normally short lived and often there is very little notice.
+This flooding is normally short-lived and often there is very little notice.

 They are also able to provide warning messages about flooding from ground water in some areas.
-To find out which services are available in your area, or for the latest information on river and coastal flooding contact Floodline on 0845 988 1188 or contact them via the Environment Agency website.
+To find out which services are available in your area, or for the latest information on river and coastal flooding, contact Floodline on 0845 988 1188 or via GOV.UK: Environment Agency.